 Step 3: Become a High School Strength & Conditioning Specialist

 Once you’ve passed your exam, you can officially call yourself a High School Strength & Conditioning Specialist.

-You will be awarded a certificate of completion and an emblem to use in your marketing that clearly shows you are an expert in high school strength and conditioning.
+You will be awarded a certificate of completion to use in your marketing that clearly shows you are an expert in high school strength and conditioning.

 Your High School Strength & Conditioning Specialist Curriculum